Intellectual Property (IP) Manager Salary

 Popular Skills for Intellectual Property (IP) Manager

-Intellectual Property Managers report a focused set of job skills.
+Intellectual Property Managers typically list a handful of skills they use on the job.
 Those who have experience with Operations Management, Intellectual Property, and Data Management can expect to be compensated well for these skills.
 Skills that seem to negatively impact pay include Data Management.
 It is not unusual for someone who knows Data Management to be familiar with Intellectual Property as well.

 Pay by Experience Level for Intellectual Property (IP) Manager